lmarin17/RepData_PeerAssessment1/PA1_template.md

 maxinterval <- avgday %>% filter(avgday$avgsteps == max(avgday$avgsteps))
 ```

-It looks like `r maxinterval$interval` is the time during the day with the highest average activity of `r maxinterval$avgsteps` steps.
+It looks like 0835 is the time during the day with the highest average activity of 206 steps.

 ***